grafana/tempo/docs/tempo/website/metrics-generator/app-performance-mgmt.md

 ## Requirements to enable the APM dashboard

-You have to enable metric graph and service graph generation on the Grafana backend so metrics are generated as traces are ingested.
+You have to enable span metrics and service graph generation on the Grafana backend so metrics are generated as traces are ingested.

 To use the APM dashboard, you need: